A fan preview event has finally offered insights into the long-awaited Age of Empires 4, which is set for release later in 2021.

 How about a release date?

 A solid release date has not yet been confirmed, which might be a good idea with so many recent and upcoming games facing continuous delays.
-It has, however, been confirmed that Age of Empires 4 is coming some time in the third quarter of this year.
+It has, however, been confirmed that Age of Empires 4 is coming some time in the third quarter of 2021.

 16 years later, it’s finally happening, folks.